msoftware/wallabag.org/content/posts/wallabagger-howto.md

    ![Saving](/images/wallabagger/use-saving.png)

-(There also may be message "Obtaining wallabag api token" if application token is expired (one time in two weeks)) If something goes wrong, an error message appears:
+(There also may be message "Obtaining wallabag api token" if the application token is expired (once in two weeks)) If something goes wrong, an error message appears:

    ![Error](/images/wallabagger/use-error.png)